I Love Walking In France

 Stage 1 visits Le-Puy-en-Velay, Chapelle de Saint-Roch and Saint-Alban-sur-Limagnole…

-Will you be among them?—crossing the wide open spaces of the Aubrac region, climbing the foothills the Pyrénées, passing through eleven of France’s most beautiful villages and dining at three Michelin-starred restaurants.
+Will you be among them?—crossing the wide open spaces of the Aubrac region, climbing the foothills of the Pyrénées, passing through eleven of France’s most beautiful villages and dining at four Michelin-starred restaurants.

 Stage 2 visits Espalion, Conques and Estaing…